 ISO 27001 focuses on your control over your data and your vendors.
-Just as you use SOC 2 reports to review your vendors so do your clients review your compliance with the SOC 2 reports that you provide them.
+Just as you use SOC 2 reports to review your vendors, your clients review your compliance with the SOC 2 reports that you provide them.
 ISO 27001 offers risk-based guidance that enables data protection.
-By focusing on the assets specific to your company, you can choose controls that best manage your information landscape.
+By focusing on the specific assets most relevant to your company, you can develop controls narrowly tailored to your information landscape.
 Similarly, ISO 27001 establishes a roadmap that can help your auditor meet the SSAE 18 attestation requirements.

 How ZenGRC eases the burden of ISO 27001 and SOC 2 documentation

-As SOC 2 documentation becomes more complex with more service providers and subservice providers to manage, organizing the information in a single location becomes more important.
-When your auditor comes to validate the work you’ve completed in your ISO audit software, they will consider management’s oversight of third-party service providers as well as its own controls.
+As SOC 2 documentation becomes more complex—with more service providers and subservice providers to manage—organizing information in a single location becomes more important.
+When your auditor comes to validate the work you’ve completed in your ISO audit software, they will consider management’s oversight of both third-party service providers and the organization’s own controls.
 This oversight revolves mostly around documentation and its review.
-Proving this to auditors means having a system of record to show the whos, whens, and hows of review.
+Proving this to auditors means having a system of record to document the specifics of review—who, when, and how.

-With this in mind, automation provides not only a repository for that documentation but also a way to create the documentation.
-With records of task assignments and completions, ZenGRC automation gives you a single source of truth for the oversight needed to meet SSAE 18 attestation requirements.
+With this in mind, automation provides not only a repository for that documentation but also a way to streamline its creation.
+With records of task assignments and completions, ZenGRC automation gives you an authoritative source of information for the oversight needed to meet SSAE 18 attestation requirements.

-In an ever evolving security and audit environment, managing your own data landscape involves ensuring that your vendors also manage theirs.
-In order to prove ongoing monitoring and compliance, the cyclic use of ISO 27001 and SOC 2 documentation allows you to create a safer data ecosystem.
-Managing the documentation and responsibilities to meet these new standards means finding ways to organize information.
+In an ever-evolving security and audit environment, managing your own data landscape involves ensuring that your vendors also manage theirs.
+To prove ongoing monitoring and compliance, the cyclic use of ISO 27001 and SOC 2 documentation allows you to create a safer data ecosystem.
+Managing the documentation necessary to meet these new standards means finding ways to organize information efficiently.